Finno-Soviet Treaty of 1948

-Under the pact, Finland was obliged to resist armed attacks by "Germany or its allies" (in reality interpreted as "the United States and allies") against Finland, or against the Soviet Union through Finland.
+Under the pact, Finland was obliged to resist armed attacks by "Germany or its allies" (in reality interpreted as the Western Bloc) against Finland, or against the Soviet Union through Finland.
 If necessary, Finland was to ask for Soviet military aid to do so.
 However the pact in itself did not provide any provisions for the Soviet military to enter Finland and stipulated that all such actions would have to be agreed separately should Finland choose to request aid.
 Furthermore, the pact did not place any requirements for Finland to act should the Soviet Union be attacked (if the attack would not take place through Finland).
 The agreement also recognized Finland's desire to remain outside great-power conflicts, allowing the country to adopt a policy of neutrality in the Cold War.

 Due to the uncertain status of Finno-Soviet relations in the years after the Continuation War, and the precise interpretation of the treaty's wording, Finland followed the Eastern Bloc countries' decision and did not participate in the Marshall Plan.
 As a result, Finland's post-war period of economic hardship was prolonged, compared to other European capitalist countries, and it thus became considerably more economically dependent on the Soviet Union.
 In general, Finland kept its relations towards western military powers officially distant (including the proposed Scandinavian Defense Union) and NATO in particular.
 By avoiding supporting the West, it attempted to fend off Soviet pressure for affiliation with the Warsaw Pact.
 No joint military exercises were ever held, and other military cooperation was minimal, despite occasional Soviet advances.